Persistence Always Pays!

 What a nuisance I’ve dealt with these past few weeks.
-Oh sure, they’re cute and furry and playful from a distance – but when they’re stealing my bird seed like a thief in the night, they’re a naughty nuisance!
-I’m talking about that ground-dwelling squirrel who would invade my bird feeder… every night!
-By morning it was totally cleaned out; not one morsel of food left.
+Oh sure, they’re cute and furry and playful from a distance — but when they’re stealing my bird seed like a thief in the night, they’re a naughty nuisance!
+I’m talking about that ground-dwelling squirrel who loves to invade my bird feeder… every night!
+By morning it is totally cleaned out; not one morsel of food left.
 Well, initially I didn’t know who the culprit was, but one sensational sunny day here in Central Florida I caught him in the act.

 Sammy, (that’s what we call him!) thinks he’s a social butterfly.
 He loves to hang out with our colorful cardinals and high pitched song birds.
 But after noticing that he doesn’t play fair, (no, he doesn’t share that expensive and specially formulated food we buy for our feathered friends), it was time to chase him away.
 What a difficult task for such a little critter.
 That’s when we realized the amazing persistence of this pesky, pilfering, pint-sized creature.
 If we chased him a half dozen times, he would return seven!
-Certainly, he was not afraid of us humans.
+Certainly, he was not intimidated by us humans.
 Sammy was smart and always had a trick up his shiny, gray-skinned sleeve.

 Failing miserably at how to outsmart him, and choosing not to purchase a squirrel-proof feeder or repellent, we decided to allow him a place at the buffet bird bar.
 He doesn’t get the ‘good stuff’ though.
 Nope, it’s cheap cracked corn for this crazy critter.
 We’ve even grown quite fond of Sammy’s acrobatic antics.
 Anyone who is persistent enough to hang upside down for upwards of 20 minutes in order to get what he wants, deserves the prize!